Lpeirisunitec/Hello-world/README.md

 Hi Telents!

 Lakshitha Here.
 A student, Current Employee learning cybersecurity from zero.
-I love photography the most and now cybersecurity becomes the next thing I love the most.
+I love learning photography the most and now cybersecurity becomes the next thing.